gribot-robotics/3d-model/README.md

 ## Comments

 Github is probably not the best platform to store CAD files.
 However, it has the merit of allowing a simple sharing.
-Platforms such as grabcad might be better places to store CAD models.
+Platforms such as  [grabcad](https://grabcad.com/)might be better places to store CAD models.
 Unfortunately, Solidworks 2018 is not yet supported on it.